Parents of Students Accused

 If you learn that your student has been accused of sexual misconduct, you may contact the Office of Student Conduct to learn about the student conduct process on campus.
 The Code of Student Conduct outlines information about behavioral expectations of students and the student conduct process.
 The Dean of Students is also available for additional information and consultation.

-Undergraduate Student Government provides student conduct advisors to assist your student with the process through and understanding rights, options and sanctions.
+Undergraduate Student Government provides student conduct advisors to assist your student through the university process and understanding rights, options and possible sanctions.

-Additionally, university resources such as Psychological Services and the Student Ombuds are available to assist with emotional needs as well as academic concerns during and after the university process.
+Additionally, university resources such as Counseling and Psychological Services and the Student Ombuds are available to assist with emotional needs as well as academic concerns during and after the university process.

 Students going through the university process have the following rights

 - Written notice of accusations including the identity of the complainant(s).